-Deut 15:11 Moses said: There will always be poor people in the land.
+Deuteronomy 15:11 There will always be poor people in the land.
 Therefore I command you to be openhanded.
 There will always be needs around us.
 God has no intention of fixing that.
-God wants to give it to some, and wants to see those who receive be openhanded.
+God wants to give it to some, and wants to see those who receive to be openhanded.
 God provides for everyone, but he does not give it to everyone.
 So God urges us to be open-handed.
+Amen.